Higher chromatic Thom spectra via unstable homotopy theory: Background, and some classical positive and negative results

 We will repeatedly use the following classical result, which is again a consequence of the observation that Thom spectra are colimits, as well as the fact that total spaces of fibrations may be expressed as colimits; see also \cite[Theorem 1]{beardsley-thom}. \begin{prop} Let $X\xrightarrow{i} Y\to Z$ be a fiber sequence of $k$-fold loop spaces (where $k\geq 1$), and let $R$ be an $\E{m}$-ring for $m\geq k+1$.
 Suppose that $\mu:Y\to \B\GL_1(R)$ is a map of $k$-fold loop spaces.
 Then, there is a $k$-fold loop map $\phi:Z\to \B\GL_1(X^{\mu \circ i})$ whose Thom spectrum is equivalent to $Y^\mu$ as $\E{k-1}$-rings.
 Concisely, if arrows are labeled by their associated Thom spectra, then there is a diagram

 \end{prop} The argument to prove Proposition \ref{thom} also goes through with slight modifications when $k=0$, and shows: \begin{propo} Let $X\xrightarrow{i} Y\to Z$ be a fiber sequence of spaces with $Z$ connected, and let $R$ be an $\E{m}$-ring for $m\geq 1$.
 Suppose that $\mu:Y\to \B\GL_1(R)$ is a map of Kan complexes.
-Then, there is a map $\phi:Z\to \B\Aut_R(X^{\mu \circ i})$ whose Thom spectrum $Z^\phi$ is equivalent to $Y^\mu$ as an $R$-module. \end{propo} We will abusively refer to this result in the sequel also as Proposition \ref{thom}.
+Then, there is a map $\phi:Z\to \B\Aut_R(X^{\mu \circ i})$ such that the homotopy colimit (i.e., ``Thom spectrum'') $Z^\phi$ of the following composite is equivalent to $Y^\mu$ as an $R$-module: